SSWConsulting/SSW.Rules.Content/rules/scrum-in-github/rule.md

 ![Figure: Create a new GitHub Project](updatednavigatetogithubprojects.png)

 2. Now we have the option to create a project from a template or from blank.
-For internal projects we try to maintain consistency, and therefore use the `[TEMPLATE] GitHub Scrum option`.
+Here is a great template [[Template] GitHub Scrum](https://github.com/orgs/SSWConsulting/projects/42/views/1)

 ![Figure: Choose template to create a new project](organizationtemplatesgithub.png)